How to Assemble Wholesale

 Information about Product

-All material from Knotty Alder Cabinets ships in one form: assemble-ready (knock down).
-We tailor solutions based on your requirements and ship these items accordingly.
+All material from McCoy’s Knotty Alder Cabinets ships in one form: assemble-ready (knock down).
+We tailor a crate or crates depending on the size of your order and ship these items accordingly.
 We are not able to ship assembled cabinets due to extreme freight cost and possible damage to cabinetry.
 Don’t worry, though, our cabinets are easy to assemble!
 Just follow these instructions.

 Matching veneer skins are available for purchase.
 We do not recommend skinning units that are up against a wall or against another cabinet.
 Skinning is only necessary for cabinet ends or sides that are visible.

 – Watch our how to skin a cabinet video tutorial.

 Please note that these are only general instructions, and do not necessarily apply to specific cabinets.
-We do not provide detailed instructions for assembly considering that exact part counts and specific details vary according to orders.
-Browse through the rest of our DIY pages to learn more about kitchen cabinets assembly and discover why knotty alder cabinets are the ideal choice for cabinetry remodeling and redesigning.
+We do not provide detailed specific cabinet instructions for assembly considering that exact part counts and specific details vary according to orders.
+Browse through the rest of our DIY pages to learn more about RTA cabinet assembly and discover why McCoy’s Knotty Alder Cabinets are the ideal choice for cabinetry remodeling and redesigning.

 Cabinet Shipment Expectations

 Home Choice cabinets are provided in two cartons:

 - The face frame carton contains one of four wood face frame finishes: Natural, Glazed, Mocha Shaker or White Shaker.
 The carton may include the face frame with one or two doors (pre-hung with six way adjustable hinges on the face frame).
 If the cabinet is a base or vanity the carton, it may include drawers with an alder face frame, birch wood unassembled dovetail drawers; and a plastic bag containing flat head screws for attaching the drawer glides to the face frame, round head screws for attaching the plastic glide mounts in the back of the cabinet, glide mounts, and small bumper pads.

 - The 5/8 thick particle board box portion covered with fused melamine and edge banding.
-In the case of utility and oven cabinets there may shelves in a third carton.
+In the case of utility and oven cabinets there should be shelves in a third carton.
 This carton will have a plastic bag containing cam locks, screws, plastic corner supports (for base and vanity cabinets), and shelf pins.